whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-15-Birchbox-July-2015-Sample-Choice-Reveal.md

 * Beso - a bold red color
 <br>

-<p>You can also opt to choose the featured box of the month instead, and for July its "Beachy and Bright".</p>
+<p>You can also opt to choose the featured box of the month instead, and for July it's "Beachy and Bright".</p>

 <p><center><img src='/images/BirchboxJuly2015BeachyAndBright.png'></center></p>